rwilcox/my-learnings-docs/learning_javascript_typescript.md

 but note: If we have a value that has a union type, we can only access members that are common to all types in the union.

+##### And interfaces

+- [BOOKQUOTE]: Pros of this approach
+> would it make sense to have type: 'fill' but then a LineLayout and PointPaint?
+Certainly not.
+Convert Layer to a union of interfaces to exclude this possibility:
+- from: Effective Typescript

+- [BOOKQUOTE]: Cons of this approach
+> Interfaces with multiple properties that are union types are often a mistake because they obscure the relationships between these properties.
+- from: Effective Typescript

+- From: Effective Typescript
 ### Declaring Type Types

 can declare a type that is just a value